OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

   - Not covered yet in ISO/IEC standards.
 TODO: covered anywhere else?

 - **#ALLOWEDDATA** (development-time and runtime).
-Ensure that the data used (e.g., training set) is permitted for the intended purpose.
+Ensure allowed data, meaning the data used (e.g., training set) is permitted for the intended purpose.
 This is particularly important if consent was not given and the data contains personal information collected for a different purpose.
   Links to standards:

   - ISO/IEC 23894 (AI risk management) covers this in A.8 Privacy.
 Gap: covers this control fully, with a brief section on the idea

 - **#SHORTRETAIN** (development-time and runtime).
-Remove or anonymize data once it is no longer needed, or when legally required (e.g., due to privacy laws), to minimize the risk of data leakage.
+Short retain: Remove or anonymize data once it is no longer needed, or when legally required (e.g., due to privacy laws), to minimize the risk of data leakage.
   Links to standards:

   - Not covered yet in ISO/IEC standards.
 TODO: covered anywhere else?

 - **#OBFUSCATETRAININGDATA** (development-time datascience).
-Attain a degree of obfuscation of sensitive data where possible.
+Obfuscate training data: attain a degree of obfuscation of sensitive data where possible.
 When this is done for personal data, it is referred to as _differential privacy_.

   Examples of approaches are: